robtweed/DPP/README.md

 Note that you must enter properly-formatted JSON, so string keys or values must be double-quoted.

 Now try reloading the page in the browser.
-Provided your [browser is compatible](), you should see that the Proxy Object (*a*) is restored with its previous contents.
+Provided your browser is compatible (see above), you should see that the Proxy Object (*a*) is restored with its previous contents.

 Try using the browser's Developer Tools to examine the contents of the *indexedDB* database (eg